Jenn Braun

 Regulated industries have until December 14, 2021 to comply.

 These changes will have a direct impact on Canadian food manufacturers and importers into Canada.
-The major amendments include a revised nutrition label, list of ingredients, serving size, sugars, and food colour requirements.
+The major amendments include a revised nutrition label, list of ingredients, serving size, sugars, and food color requirements.

 Although some of the required updates are simple formatting changes, others are more specific.
 For example, by 2021, brands must call out all sugar-based ingredients in brackets after the listing of ‘sugar’.
-Additionally, the CFIA is requiring food manufacturers to be more transparent about colours.
-The upcoming amendments will also require food companies to list colours by their specific names.
+Additionally, the CFIA is requiring food manufacturers to be more transparent about colors.
+The upcoming amendments will also require food companies to list colors by their specific names.

 Original

-Ingredients: flour, fancy molasses, vegetable oil shortening, brown sugar, liquid whole egg, sugar, salt, sodium bicarbonate, spices, colour
+Ingredients: flour, fancy molasses, vegetable oil shortening, brown sugar, liquid whole egg, sugar, salt, sodium bicarbonate, spices, color

 Contains: wheat, egg